top of page

 B.S.
 Chemical Engineering and Technology/Sun Yat-Sen University (2020)

-I am from China and I have a bachelor's degree in Chemical Engineering from Sun Yat-Sen University.
-During my junior year, I joined the thermodynamics lab, where I focused on the kinetic and thermodynamic properties of phase change processes.
-I continued working in the same lab for my master's degree in Materials Physics and Chemistry.
-In my spare time, I enjoy doing sports, dancing, and traveling.
+I hold a Bachelor’s degree in Chemical Engineering from Sun Yat-Sen University in China.
+During my junior year, I joined a thermodynamics lab, where I conducted research on the kinetic and thermodynamic properties of phase change processes.
+I continued this work through my Master’s degree in Materials Physics and Chemistry, further deepening my expertise in this field.
+Outside of my research, I enjoy engaging in sports, dancing, and traveling.

 • Facebook